The Ultra Low Emission Zone Is Expanding On 25th October 2021

 Put simply it is a charge to discourage the use of older polluting vehicles that do not meet emission standards entering central London.
 It is very similar to the Congestion Charge that has been in place in central London since February 2003.
 The main objective of the ULEZ is to improve air quality.

 The ULEZ is enforced based on the declared emissions of the vehicle rather than the age of the vehicle.
-Most petrol cars that were registered with the DVLA after 2005 meet the standard.
-In the case of diesel it is usually cars that have been registered after September 2015.
-There is no charge for electric vehicles.
-The minimum emission standards:
+Most petrol vehicles that were registered with the DVLA after 2005 meet the standard.
+In the case of diesel it is usually vehicles that have been registered after September 2015.
+The charge is enforced on both cars and vans.

 The ultimate objective of ULEZ is to reduce toxic air in the capital and its negative impact on the health of the residents of the city.
 TfL expects reduction in toxic emissions by 45% within two years.
 It is expected to affect 40,000 to 60,000 vehicles a day to include 19,000 vans, 2,000 HGVs and 700 coaches.